 Reconciliation

-Monthly reconciliations for all petty cash accounts are required and must be submitted to the Cash Management section of Accounting and Financial Management, Campus Mail Code K5300, Attn: Petty Cash.
+Monthly reconciliations for all petty cash accounts are required.
+Reconciliations for petty cash accounts over $500 must be submitted to the Cash Management section of Accounting and Financial Management.
+Email Cash Management at oa.cmlocal@austin.utexas.edu for box upload instructions.

 Petty cash bank accounts should use the Imprest Fund Bank Account Reconciliation form AC217-4 and non-bank account (cash) petty cash accounts should use the Cash Imprest Fund Reconciliation Sheet form AC217-3.
 Other reconciliation formats are allowable with approval from Cash Management.

-If the reconciliation of a petty cash account of $500 or more is not received within 60 days after the close of a month, the account will be referred to the Office of Internal Audits for review.
+If the reconciliation of a petty cash account over $500 is not received within 60 days after the close of a month, the account will be referred to the Office of Internal Audits for review.

 Annual Confirmations – at least annually, Cash Management will: